SCIENT·MANIFESTO

 When the foundation is weak, they amplify error.
 When the foundation is solid, they accelerate results.

-There is an important point here: in many models for evaluating innovation projects, especially funding instruments, the greater the technological risk, the higher the project’s score tends to be.
+There is an important point here: in many innovation project evaluation models, especially in funding instruments, the higher the technological risk, the higher the project’s score tends to be.

 Innovation, at certain moments, requires taking real risk.